26 March 2013

 Sunday Night Dinner and a Movie

-The Menu: Beef Stew (this wonderful one pot wonder courtesy of Marie Hejl) and indulgent sinful Chocolate Mousse from Rachel Khoo (of Cooking Channel's The Little Paris Kitchen's) namesake cookbook.
+The Menu: Beef Stew (this wonderful one pot wonder courtesy of Marie Hejl) and indulgent Chocolate Mousse from Rachel Khoo (of Cooking Channel's The Little Paris Kitchen's) namesake cookbook.

 The Movie: A Cat in Paris.